Chapter 24:

 The tingling of electricity ceased, and I released my grip with a shallow exhale.

 Looking up at the sorceress, she had turned and stared back with a new expression.
-A curiosity of what I’d say next and something else.
+Her eyes met mine and shone with a curiosity about what I’d say next.
+But there was also something else.
 Maybe respect?

 “Go on.”
 She crossed her arms, cocking an eyebrow.